 Once the BackStage is placed in the hitch receiver, a threaded hitch pin is used to take the wobble out of the system.
-Threaded hitch pins used to be standard equipment on hitch racks, but most of the newer high-end models like the T2 Pro XT have moved to some expansion wedge or ball that is tensioned using hand knob.
+Threaded hitch pins used to be standard equipment on hitch racks, but most of the newer high-end models have moved to some expansion wedge or ball that is tensioned using a hand knob.
 Threaded hitch pins get the job done but are much more labor and time intensive, and they require tools to remove and secure.
 We found the threaded hitch pin to be particularly problematic when mounting the BackStage on our Sprinter test van.
 The trailer wiring plug assembly blocks access to the lock side of the pin.
-We eventually disconnected the wiring assembly to use the Back Stage on the van.
+We eventually disconnected the wiring assembly to use the BackStage on the van.

 Ease of Assembly

-The BackStage was the most difficult contender to assemble that we tested.
+The BackStage was the most difficult rack to assemble that we tested.
 Due to the weight and awkward nature of the assembly, it is best to assemble it using the hitch receiver of your vehicle to hold the base.
 The trays are attached to the main support mast with four hex bolts, similar in design to the Thule T2 Pro XT.
 While this design is quite sturdy, it makes tray adjustment rather difficult.

 We had a particularly challenging time lining up the holes in the trays with the slotted mounting plates on the BackStage.
 The tolerances are quite tight, and the machining on the mounting plates of our rack was a bit off.
 We did eventually get all of the bolts in the appropriate position, but a lot of manipulation and angling of bolts was required to get things to line up correctly.
 The bottom line here is preparing for a challenge when you go to assemble the BackStage, and we recommend you tackle this one with a partner.

+The BackStage is a stout and well-built rack.
 The vast majority of the rack is made of metal, other than the plastic wheel trays, and rear wheel straps.
-The black finish held up well during testing and proved to be resistant to scratches.
+The black finish held up well during testing and proved to be resistant to scratches and corrosion.

-All of the pivot points on the swing arm are appropriately burly, and the central threaded handle that holds the pivot arm in the closed position is more than stout enough for the job.
-We really can't envision this rack having any substantial durability issues, but it should be noted that the swing away feature adds a lot of moving parts to the equation.
+All of the pivot points on the swingarm are appropriately burly, and the central threaded handle that holds the pivot arm in the closed position is more than stout enough for the job.
+We really can't envision this rack having any substantial durability issues, but it should be noted that the swing-away feature adds a lot of moving parts to the equation.